jbraekr/a-frame-node-pad/README.md

 # A-Frame Node Project

-Serving aframe with node on glitch.
+Serving aframe with node/budu on glitch or local.

-Temporary: works only locally.

 ## Next Steps

+## Done

 - make budo run on glitch

-## Done

 - using budo without reload too.
 Workaround with very long poll time
 - appcache for big files, seems to work with external hosts too
 - using hotreloaded scene